Greninja44/Mechakey_k48/JOURNAL.md

 ## May 22 : Done with the 3d case
 i wanted a sleek design with miniilist options so i designed my own case for it( its in the repo)

+## June 7, 2025

+Today I spent time researching different parts for the MechaKey K48 build to bring down the cost and make sure everything is easily available.
+I checked prices on Robu, AliExpress, and JLCPCB, and updated the BOM accordingly with better links and totals.
+Also made sure that the new parts I picked still work properly with the current PCB layout—didn’t want to take any chances there.
+Overall, just tried to make the build smoother and less headache when ordering maybe after building it will thunk whether to print the case or make my own using arcylic sheets